 On the disposition or deemed disposition of a Unit (including a sale or redemption of a Unit), the Unitholder will realize a capital gain (or capital loss) equal to the amount by which the Unitholder's proceeds of disposition exceed (or are less than) the aggregate of the adjusted cost base of the Unit and any reasonable costs of disposition.
 Proceeds of disposition will not include an amount that is otherwise required to be included in the Unitholder's income.
 The adjusted cost base of a Unit to a Unitholder will include all amounts paid or payable by the Unitholder for the Unit, with certain adjustments.
-For the purpose of determining the adjusted cost base to a Unitholder of Units, when a Unit is acquired, the cost of the newly-acquired Unit will be averaged with the adjusted cost base of all the Units owned by the Unitholder as capital property immediately before that time.
-The cost to a Unitholder of Units received on the reinvestment of distribution of the Fund will be equal to the amount reinvested.
+For the purpose of determining the adjusted cost base to a Unitholder of Units, when a Unit is acquired, the cost of the newly-acquired Unit will be averaged with the adjusted cost base of all the Unitholder of Units received on the reinvestment of distribution of the Fund will be equal to the amount reinvested.
 For purposes of the Tax Act, a Unitholder is generally required to compute their income in Canadian dollars.
 Unitholders who purchase Series H or Series FH units in U.S. dollars should consult their own tax advisers.